 the challenge of removing waste from US health care and reinvesting that harvest where it could do much more good is not a technical one.
 It is a political one.
 In short, removing waste from US health care will require both awakening a sleepy status quo and shifting power to wrest it from the grip of greed.

 None of the researchers or editorialists came right out and said it.
-But we know where waste lies.
+But we do know where waste lies.
 And we know how to root it out.
 And that will happen only when Americans awaken and when they collectively, through the only institution powerful enough to overcome that greed and politics – the U.S. government – demand fixing U.S. healthcare.
 And only when all agree to be part of that fix.

 Enjoy the summary, below.

 About 25 percent of U.S. healthcare spending can be classified as waste, according to a new study published in JAMA Oct.
 7.